-Texting or otherwise accessing the internet on your cell phone while driving is strictly prohibited.
+The Nevada texting law strictly prohibits texting or otherwise accessing the internet on your cell phone while driving.
 Fines for the first offense, within seven years, is $50, $100 for the second, and $250 for the third and each one thereafter.
 While the first offense is not considered a moving violation, a second offense or more carries 4 demerit points.
 The point system is considered a driver improvement program wherein each violation collects points.
 If you have collected between 3 and 11 points, they can be removed by taking a DMV-approved traffic safety class.
 12 or more points collected in a 12-month period is an automatic 6-month driver license suspension.

 Child Restraint Systems & Seat Belt Laws

-Both front and rear passengers must have seat belts or be properly restrained in a child safety seat.
-Children under the age of six and weigh less than 60 pounds must be in a proper car seat.
+Nevada’s seatbelt laws state that both front and rear passengers must have seat belts or be properly restrained in a child safety seat.
+Nevada’s child seat law states that children under the age of six who weigh less than 60 pounds must be in a proper car seat.
 Violation of this law can be as lenient as a fine or community service to suspension of your driver’s license.

 Move Over or Slow Down

 Drivers are required to decrease speed as necessary and proceed with caution when approaching an emergency vehicle or other traffic incidents such as an accident.
 Drivers should also be prepared to stop and if possible, move to the nearest shoulder.
 In accidents where there is property damage to a vehicle or other, and where your vehicle is obstructing traffic, if you are able move the vehicle to a safe area and return to where the incident occurred.

 Amendment for 2020: Tow trucks are now permitted to use non-flashing blue lights to alert other drivers of their presence when towing a vehicle or approaching a vehicle that needs to be towed.

 Laws On Pets and Children In Vehicles